Rules For the 2025 Players Challenge Cup

 Protests

 NO PROTESTS WILL BE ALLOWED.
 Only the Tournament Director can make decisions relating to the interpretation of the Tournament Rules.
-Disputes relating to the interpretation of these rules will be resolved with the administrator/coach that are registered with the involved team(s).
+Inquiries relating to the interpretation of these rules will be resolved with the administrator/coach that are registered with the involved team(s).
 Individuals may not represent a team if not registered as an administrator/coach with the involved team(s).
-The Coach or Administrator must present their valid ID Card related to questioning rules or when voicing concerns.
+The Coach or Team Administrator must present their valid ID Card related to questioning rules or when voicing concerns.
+(The Tournament Director reserves the right resolve conflicts).

 Player Equipment